vuongducphuong/documentation/content/applications/sales/crm/pipeline/multi_sales_team.rst

 .. image:: multi_sales_team/sales-team-overview.png
    :align: center
-   :alt: Sales team overview dashboard in Odoo CRM.
+   :alt: Sales team overview dashboard in Leansoft CRM.

 Click on the three dots in the corner of a tile to open a navigational menu that lets users quickly view documents or reports, create new quotations or opportunities, pick a color for this team, or